-Case Conference: During the Fall semester, interns and post master's fellows participate in an hour long weekly case conference which is facilitated by a staff member.
-During the Spring semester, interns and post master's fellows will join clinical staff for a weekly case conference.
-During case conference, clinical staff, interns, and post master's fellows present ongoing and complex cases for consultation and support.
+Case Conference: During the fall semester, interns, PMF's, and social work and counseling staff working toward licensure participate in an hour-long weekly case conference which is facilitated by two licensed staff members.
+During the Spring semester, interns and PMF's will join clinical staff for a bi-weekly case conference.
+During case conference, clinical staff, interns, and PMF's present ongoing and complex cases for consultation and support.
 Clinicians are required to present all continuation of services requests at case conference.
-Interns complete two formal case presentation, one in both the fall and spring semesters, and are provided with related feedback by clinical staff.
+Interns complete two formal case presentations, one in both the fall and spring semesters, and are provided with related feedback by clinical staff.